GalvinVoltag/The-Timestopper/Release/README.md

 + +You can punch enemies in stopped time, they will fly away when you start it
 + +You can still throw coins in stopped time, they will remain in air after a while, crazy tricks are possible
 + +You can still parry in stopped time
-+ +No Weapon Cooldown cheat works with gold arm
++ +"No Weapon Cooldown" cheat works with Timestopper
-+ +Gold Arm is upgradable through terminals fr
++ +Gold Arm is upgradable through terminals fr fr
 + +~someone is watching you~

 ### To do: